amayesingnathan/GungeonAlly/README.md

-# Foobar
+# GungeonAlly
-#GungeonAlly

-Gungeon is Blazor Server Web App for aiding your adventures in Enter the Gungeon.
+GungeonAlly is Blazor Server Web App for aiding your adventures in Enter the Gungeon.

 ## Installation